-We are a community journalism project.
-We report stories from South Africa's townships.
-Most of our stories are about health --especially HIV, TB and sanitation--, education, women's rights and immigrant's rights.
+We are a news reporting project.
+We mainly report stories relevant to social justice from South Africa's townships and immigrant communities.
+Many of our stories are about health --especially HIV, TB and sanitation--, education, women's rights and immigrant's rights.
 Township life in South Africa is underreported in the news; we want to change that.
-We hope our reporting will help address some of the problems of accountability and service delivery in our communities.
-Sometimes we cover stories just because they're funny or interesting.
+We hope our reporting will help address some of the problems of accountability and service delivery in South Africa.

 At GroundUp we value high-quality, ethical journalism.
 We are independent and do not promote any political party.
 Controversial news stories are fact-checked before they are published.
 We try to write in plain language.
 We also solicit and publish opinion pieces.
-We prefer opinion pieces from people who work in working class areas on social justice issues and who can write eloquently about the problems they encounter.
+We prefer opinion pieces that are fact-rich from people who work in the field about which they are writing.

 We make mistakes.
 When we do, we want to hear about it.
 Please report any factual errors in our news stories or opinion pieces using the Contact Form.